 Insights

-May 1st Extended Deadline Many individuals and businesses across Washington State have been affected by the severe storms, flooding and related disasters that began on December 9, 2025.
-If you or your family have been affected, we hope you are safe and have the support you need during this difficult time.
-To help reduce some of the resulting administrative and
+The Previous May 1st Extended Deadline has been changed to August 5th Extended Deadline Many individuals and businesses across Washington State have been affected by the severe storms, flooding and related disasters that began on December 9, 2025.
+If you or your family have been affected, we hope you are safe and have the support you need during this difficult

 Read More »